 Option Name Description -k keep Defines which (if either) of standard output or standard error will be retained on the execution host.
 If set for a stream, this option overrides the path name for that stream.
 If not set, neither stream is retained on the execution host.
 The argument is either the single letter "e" or "o", or the letters "e" and "o" combined in either order.
-Or the argument is the letter "n". • e - The standard error stream is to be retained on the execution host.
+Or the argument is the letter "n". e - The standard error stream is to be retained on the execution host.
 The stream will be placed in the home directory of the user under whose user id the job executed.
-The file name will be the default file name given by: job_name.esequence where job_name is the name specified for the job, and sequence is the sequence number component of the job identifier. • o - The standard output stream is to be retained on the execution host.
+The file name will be the default file name given by: job_name.esequence where job_name is the name specified for the job, and sequence is the sequence number component of the job identifier. o - The standard output stream is to be retained on the execution host.
 The stream will be placed in the home directory of the user under whose user id the job executed.
-The file name will be the default file name given by: job_name.osequence where job_name is the name specified for the job, and sequence is the sequence number component of the job identifier. • eo - Both the standard output and standard error streams will be retained. • oe - Both the standard output and standard error streams will be retained. -1 resource list Defines the resources that are required by the job and establishes a limit to the amount of resource that can be consumed.
+The file name specified for the job, and sequence is the sequence number component of the job identifier. o - The standard output stream is to be retained on the execution host.
+The stream will be placed in the home directory of the user under whose user id the job executed.
+The file name will be the default file name given by: job_name.osequence where job_name is the name specified for the job, and sequence is the sequence number component of the job identifier. eo - Both the standard output and standard error streams will be retained. oe - Both the standard output and standard error streams will be retained. -1 resource list Defines the resources that are required by the job and establishes a limit to the amount of resource that can be consumed.
 If not set for a generally available resource, such as CPU time, the limit is infinite.
 The resource_list argument is of the form: resource_name[=[value]][, resource_name[=[value]],] In this situation, you should request the more inclusive resource first.
 For example, a request for procs should come before a gres request.
 In TORQUE 3.0.2 or later, qsub supports the mapping of -1 gpus=X to -1 gres=gpus:X. This allows users who are using NUMA systems to make requests such as -1 ncpus=20:gpus=5 indicating they are not concerned with the GPUs in relation to the NUMA nodes they request, they only want a total of 20 cores and 5 GPUs.
-For more information, see Requesting resources on page 40.
+For more information, see Requesting resources on page 42.
 For information on specifying multiple types of resources for allocation, see "Multi-Req Support" under "General Job Policies" in the Moab Workload Manager documentation.